efrecon/disque2any/README.md

 The program only accepts single-dash led full options on the command-line.
 The complete list of recognised options can be found below:

-- `-nodes` is a space separated list of nodes to connect to within the Disque cluster.
+- `-nodes` is a space-separated list of nodes to connect to within the Disque cluster.
 Each specification is of the form `<password>@<hostname>:<port>` where the password and port number can be omitted.
 Connection will be establish to one of the host at random.
 The default is to attempt connection